Workflow monitoring in hospitals

 Hospital shop floor efficiency

-Hospital shop floor monitoring – The data captured by the devices are stored on our software, analyzed to provide valuable insights on people’s behavior – the movement during rush hours, time of the day, departments, and outside locations; which would help hospitals redesign the workflow.
+Hospital shop floor tracking & monitoring – The data captured by the devices are stored on our software, analyzed to provide valuable insights on people’s behavior – the movement during rush hours, time of the day, departments, and outside locations; which would help hospitals redesign the workflow.
 The workflow patterns and people location information are available as instant alerts and web pages on smartphones, tablets – also as an integrated panel for existing hospital ERP software where needed.
 Call us to know how our workforce, patient workflow tracking solutions with IOT in hospitals, construction sites, shipyards, warehouses can help in improving shop floor operational efficiency, and patient experience management.

 Call us to know more about patient experience, safety management, and hospital staff productivity monitoring solutions.